 This course is a reinforcement of the concepts studied in Elementary Spanish.
-Emphasis is placed on amplificationand enhancement of the skills necessary for conversation and composition.Availability: Fall, SpringAvailability: Fall, Spring
+Emphasis is placed on amplification and enhancement of the skills necessary for conversation and composition.
+Credit Hours: 3 Prerequisite: ML/SP 102 or instructor approval Availability: Fall, Spring